cc250080/home-cluster/README.md

 cilium-fmh8d        1/1       Running   0          10m
 ```

-Note, in above Helm configuration, the **kubeProxyReplacement** has been set to **true** mode.
+Note, in above Helm configuration, the **kubeProxyReplacement** has been set to **strict** mode.
 This means that the Cilium agent will bail out in case the underlying Linux kernel support is missing.

 By default, Helm sets **kubeProxyReplacement=false**, which only enables per-packet in-cluster load-balancing of ClusterIP services.